A Deep Generative Learning Approach for Two-stage Adaptive Robust Optimization: Experiments

 \arraystretch{1.1}

-\textbf{Results.} Table \plaineqref{tab:results} reports cost, runtime, and $\mathrm{VaR}$ approximation error results for our AGRO and CCG implementations.
-For all tested bottleneck dimensions, AGRO obtains investment decisions that yield lower total costs compared to CCG as evaluated over the test set.
-In particular, costs are minimized by AGRO with $L=2$, which yields an 11.6\% average reduction in total costs over CCG.
-For all $L$, the average total runtime for AGRO, which includes VAE training time, is also observed to be less than that of CCG.
+\textbf{Costs and Runtime.} Table~\plaineqref{tab:results} reports cost, runtime, and $\mathrm{VaR}$ approximation error results for our AGRO and CCG implementations.
+For $L=4$ and $L=8$, AGRO obtains investment decisions that yield lower total costs compared to CCG as evaluated over held-out samples.
+In particular, costs are minimized by AGRO with $L=4$, which yields an 8\% average reduction in total costs over CCG.
+For all $L$, the average total runtime for AGRO, which includes VAE training time, is also observed to be substantially lower than that of CCG.
+This is largely owing to the computational difficulty of solving the bilinear subproblem for CCG.

-To empirically evaluate the tightness of VAE-learned and classical uncertainty sets with respect to approximating value-at-risk, we compare the relative error of worst-case recourse costs obtained by the adversarial subproblems (i.e., $q(\rxi^i, \vx^*)$) with out-of-sample $\mathrm{VaR}$ estimates (i.e., $\hat{F}^{-1}(\alpha; \vx^*)$) for all iterations.
-Table \plaineqref{tab:results} shows that worst-case recourse costs obtained by AGRO with $L=2$ most closely approximate the true value-at-risk.
-We visualize this phenomenon by plotting worst-case recourse costs against $\mathrm{VaR}$ estimates obtained in all iterations in Fig. \plaineqref{fig:approx_vs_estimate} (see Appendix \plaineqref{sec:CEP_experimental_results}).
-Fig. \plaineqref{fig:approx_vs_estimate} shows that AGRO consistently \textit{overestimates} $\mathrm{VaR}$ when $L \geq 4$, which provides empirical support that the VAE-learned uncertainty sets provide a safe approximation for the probabilistic constraint in \eqref{eq:chance_constraint}.
-The VAEs trained with $L=2$ -- despite yielding the lowest average costs -- achieve a much lower coverage of $p_\rxi$ than other models (see Fig. \plaineqref{tab:CEP_metrics} in Appendix \plaineqref{sec:CEP_experimental_results}).
-This effectively reduces the effective size of $\mathcal{U}$ to contain less than $\alpha$ probability mass of $p_\rxi$ and prevents $\mathcal{U}$ from serving as a safe approximation for the probabilistic constraint.
+\textbf{Approximation of VaR.} To empirically compare the tightness of VAE-learned and classical uncertainty sets with respect to approximating $\mathrm{VaR}$, we compare the relative error of worst-case recourse costs obtained by the adversarial subproblems (i.e., $q(\rxi^i, \vx^*)$) with out-of-sample $\mathrm{VaR}$ estimates (i.e., $\hat{F}^{-1}(\alpha; \vx^*)$) for all iterations.
+Table~\plaineqref{tab:results} shows that worst-case recourse costs obtained by AGRO with $L=2$ most closely approximate the true $\mathrm{VaR}$.
+We visualize this phenomenon by plotting worst-case recourse costs against $\mathrm{VaR}$ estimates obtained in all iterations in Figure~\plaineqref{fig:approx_vs_estimate} (see Appendix~\plaineqref{sec:CEP_experimental_results}).
+Figure~\plaineqref{fig:approx_vs_estimate} shows that AGRO almost always \textit{overestimates} $\mathrm{VaR}$ for $L=4$ and $L=8$, which empirically suggests that the VAE-learned uncertainty sets provide a reliable approximation for the probabilistic constraint in \eqref{eq:chance_constraint}.
+The VAEs trained with $L=2$ -- despite yielding the lowest error in approximating VaR -- achieve a much lower coverage of $p_\rxi$ than other models (see Table~\plaineqref{tab:CEP_metrics} in Appendix~\plaineqref{sec:CEP_experimental_results}).
+As a result, the effective coverage of $\mathcal{U}$ is less than $\alpha$, and $\mathcal{U}$ is no longer a safe approximation for the chance constraint.
+Consequently, AGRO is unable to produce sufficiently adversarial realizations, and by extension, achieve low planning costs.